Surfing in Thailand: Stoked in the Land of Smiles

 The stage is set and everyone is down on the beach in surf threads.
 Board shorts, Hawaiian shirts, and flip flops are the outfits de jour.
 Converted-combis are pumping out cold pressed coffee, twenty-somethings sell surf suits and bikinis, and young boys whiz through the crowd on colorful Penny skateboards.
 The announcer calls everyone’s attention to the ocean as tiny ankle-biter waves lap at the shore.
 I watch as two young boys run down to the water’s edge, surfboards in hand, and get ready to strap their leashes to their ankles.

-But, I can’t help but ask, ‘where are the waves?’
+I can’t help but ask, ‘where are the waves?’
 Where is the swell for the rash-guard clad surfers waiting on the shore?
-I gaze past the crowds and onto the calm seas at Patong Beach and that day, can’t help but ask, is there really surfing in Thailand?
+As I gaze past the crowds and onto the calm seas at Patong Beach, I’m filled with doubt.
+The question remains: is there really surfing in Thailand?

 In the coming days, I would see for myself that the answer is a resounding yes but at that moment in Patong I’d have to use my imagination.
 Luckily, my mind surfing was assisted by the Thai National Surf Team who highlighted the surf demonstration.
 The standout was a girl called Anni Flynn.
 You could tell that Anni ripped on a surfboard despite the fact she had to be towed into the micro surf by a jet ski.
 When she let go of the rope, she smashed the lip of a right-handed ripple in the shore break.
 If you know anything about surfing, you know that completing maneuver in extremely small conditions can be as difficult as performing in the big stuff.
 Anni and her teammates showed they had talent.